CCRI-Cyberknights/page/README.md

 - To link to the Cybersecurity Club page: `your-site-url.com/?page=cybersecurity`
 - To link to the Linux guide: `your-site-url.com/?page=linux`
 - To link to the Home page: `your-site-url.com/?page=home`
+- To link to the Calendar: `your-site-url.com/?page=calendar`

 ## Contribution